-A fire on a boat, especially one that is isolated out on the water, presents harrowing challenges and can leave you with no choice but to abandon your burning prized possession.
+A boat fire, especially one that's isolated out on the water, presents harrowing challenges and can leave you with no choice but to abandon your burning prized possession.

-Preventive planning, including having sufficient fire safety and suppression equipment on board, is essential to fighting the blaze, and ensuring your own safety and the safety of your passengers as well.
+Preventive planning is essential to fighting the blaze, and ensuring your own safety and that of your passengers as well.
 Here are some tips for preventing boat fires.

 Fires need fuel, oxygen and heat to ignite.
 There's an abundance of fuel and oxygen on a boat, and it's up to you to eliminate potential fire hazards onboard.
-One of the most important ways to do that is to inspect the integrity of your electrical system.
+One of the most important ways to do that is to inspect the integrity of your boat's electrical system.
 Look for chafed wires, and learn how to prevent the type of corrosion on a boat that can degrade connections and generate sparks.

 Get More Fire Extinguishers

 Know where to find an extinguisher on your boat in case a fire breaks out, and strategically place more than one extinguisher onboard.

 Check your boat often for possible ignition sources.
-One way to prevent fire hazards is to keep your bilge clean and dry, which will help you quickly pinpoint leaks.
+One way to prevent fire hazards is to keep your boat's bilge clean and dry, which will help you quickly pinpoint leaks.

 Gas fumes can also gather in the bilge, since the fumes are heavier than air.
 Run your blower for 4-6 minutes after refueling to vent out any fuel vapors.
 Portable generators on a boat are also fire hazards.
 Follow these 4 safety tips for using a portable marine generator for additional fire prevention preparation.